Stephen T. Whelan

 - Representation of a merchant banker in the securitization of leveraged lease equity cash flows from a pool of project finance and aircraft transactions that had been assembled several years earlier.

-- Representation of institutional investors in financing government receivables from an installment sale of energy conservation measures.
+- Representation of institutional investors in financing government receivables from an installment sale of energy equipment.

 - Counsel for the administrator and collateral agent in the project financing of a new airport in Quito, Ecuador.